wjj31767/robotik2/chapter 3.md

 ## Kinematics of grasping

+- kinematics consider
+  - movement in terms of position
+  - displacement (angular and linear) of body segments
+  - center of gravity
-- kinematics consider movement in terms of position and displacement (angular and linear) of body segments, center of gravity, and acceleration and velocities of the whole body or segments of the body.
+  - acceleration and velocities of the whole body or segments of the body.
 - The mechanics of grasping in humans and macaque monkeys vary depending on object attributes
 - Although the substantial differences in hand morphology between these two species are the focus of current debate.